MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-text-trim.md

 ---

-# <a name="TRIM">TRIM Function</a>
+# <a name="TRIM">TRIM ER function</a>

 [!include [banner](../includes/banner.md)]

-The `TRIM` function returns a *String* value of the specified text after the leading and trailing spaces have been truncated, and after multiple spaces between words have been removed.
+The `TRIM` function returns the specified text string as a *String* value after leading and trailing spaces have been truncated, and after multiple spaces between words have been removed.

 ## Syntax